 Hotel Riu Plaza, The Gresham, Dublin: A historic 4-star hotel located on the famous O’Connell street in central Dublin.
 It has recently been fully refurbished.
 Europa Hotel, Belfast: a 1960s 12-storey tower of historical significance, recently refurbished, comfortable and with excellent service.
 Single rooms are doubles for sole use throughout.

 The tour involves a lot of walking, where coach access is restricted, and a lot of standing at sites.
 A good level of fitness is essential.
 You will be on your feet for lengthy stretches of time.
-There’s rather more time spent outside than indoors on this tour.
-Average distance by coach per day: 80 miles.
+Rather more time is spent outside than indoors on this tour.
+Average distance by coach per day: 59 miles.

 Between 10 and 22 participants.

 Before booking, please refer to the FCO website to ensure you are happy with the travel advice for the destination(s) you are visiting: www.gov.uk/foreign-travel-advice.